 It is still applicable for many areas of the manufacturing, distribution, assembly, service industries for predicting the maintenance activities to ensure the proper operation of the equipment through IoT integration and thereby reducing unplanned downtime and unwanted repair operations.

-By connecting the end devices and equipment’s in the industries, the visualization of industrial machines in virtual environment happens and based on that more advanced maintenance strategies can be planned.
+By connecting the end devices and equipment’s in the industries, the visualization of industrial machines in a virtual environment happens and based on that more advanced maintenance strategies can be planned.
 By analysing the data, proper models can be created for maintenance tasks and reduce operational costs considerably.

 Today, the number of IoT devices all over the globe has reached over 23 billion and it is expected to cross 75 billion by 2025.

 Many of today’s IoT devices are end-user technology but with upgraded advancement in asset management (through platforms like SAP), that’s changing.
 The main advantages of IoT devices are that they can capture data using sensors from any environment.
-In enterprise, the application of IoT is lot more potential and provides valuable insights in into the effective running and controlling of the business events.
+In enterprise, the application of IoT is a lot more potential and provides valuable insights in into the effective running and controlling of the business events.

 Right now, there are various devices operating outside of specification.
 If it were closely looked into, the indicators would likely be visible to a trained technician.
 Of those devices, you can guarantee that some of them are operating close to danger.